 Two days after Christmas 1805, Clatsop Indians told the Corps of Discovery that a whale had washed ashore southwest of Fort Clatsop near a Tillamook village (in today’s Cannon Beach).
 Adverse weather conditions prevented Clark and other members of the Corps from reaching the whale until January 8.
-(Sacagawea, who insisted on seeing “that monstrous fish” and the ocean, accompanied them.)
+(Sacagawea, who insisted on seeing, quote, “that monstrous fish” and the ocean, accompanied them.)
 By then only the whale’s bones remained.

 The Tillamook Indians who had gathered much of the whale’s meat and blubber were reluctant to part with any of it, but Clark managed to purchase approximately 300 pounds of blubber and a few gallons of rendered oil.
-Lewis sampled the blubber and found it “not unlike the fat of Poark tho’ the texture was more spongey and somewhat coarser.
+Lewis sampled the blubber and found it, quote, “not unlike the fat of Poark tho’ the texture was more spongey and somewhat coarser.
 I had a part of it cooked and found it very pallitable and tender, it resembled the beaver or the dog in flavour.”
 Today’s six-mile Tillamook Head Trail from Seaside to Indian Beach in Ecola State Park follows the same coastal route used by Clark and his party.